souvikhaldar/souvikhaldar.info/content/about/_index.md

 As a management intern at Indian Railways (South Eastern) I got to understand how a big organisation like Railways does it’s basic management works like filing tender, pen- sion management, authorities, jurisdiction, etc.
 CONTENT WRITER, INDIANS NEWS; REMOTE — FEB 2015 - SEP 2016
 I used to write articles on various topics, but with special emphasis on covering events, seminars, lifestyle and workshops.
 I've even covered several techfests like EDGE 2015,
- Eccentron and IIT KGP's EAD's Press Conference. (https://indiansnews.com/author/ souvik/)
+ Eccentron and IIT KGP's EAD's Press Conference.
+[Indians News](https://indiansnews.com/author/) souvik/)

 ### Project
-Mr Bin: Intelligent Waste Management System (https://youtu.be/6kOf2YhKCfo)
+Mr Bin: Intelligent Waste Management System [Youtube Link](https://youtu.be/6kOf2YhKCfo)
 * Technologies- IOT, Cloud Computing, Embedded Programming, Web-Development.
 * The motive of this project is that we display the status of the garbage dumps in real time on a personalised website which in turn can be used to predict the best route to be taken for garbage collection.
 * Server written in Go, deployed on Heroku, frontend in HTML/CSS, Arduino code on Arduino Uno, Python script for data fetching/pushing and Raspberry Pi 3.